 Total Osmolarity 245

-Body gets dehydrated when there is excessive loss of salts and fluids either due to diarrhea and vomiting that occurs as a result of infection by certain microbes or when body gets exhausted due to excessive heat.
-In infections like cholera the toxins affect the intestinal cells leading to the secretion of water and salts into the lumen.
+Body gets dehydrated when there is excessive loss of salts and fluids either due to diarrhea and vomiting that occurs as a result of infection by certain microbes or when the body gets exhausted due to excessive heat.
+In infections like cholera, the toxins affect the intestinal cells leading to the secretion of water and salts into the lumen.
 When oral rehydration solutions are administered to the dehydrated patients the electrolyte balance is restored by the following mechanism: a) ORS has slightly less osmolarity than plasma hence the fluids enter the intestinal cells due to osmotic pressure.
 This also prevents osmotic diarrhea.

 Vitalyte-ORS is indicated in dehydration states associated with diarrhea of varied etiologies.